nus-cs2103-AY2324S1/ip/docs/README.md

 4. list: Type this to view your tasks!
 5. delete: Type this to delete a task.
 Add the task number as well!
 6. mark: Type this to mark a task on the list.
 Add the task number as well!
-6. unmark: Type this to unmark a task on the list.
+7. unmark: Type this to unmark a task on the list.
 Add the task number as well!
-7. find: Type this to find a task with the keyword you are searching for
+8. find: Type this to find a task with the keyword you are searching for
-8. massDelete: Type this to mass delete 2 or more tasks at once! eg: massDelete 1 2
+9. massDelete: Type this to mass delete 2 or more tasks at once! eg: massDelete 1 2
-9. bye: Type this and I will say goodbye :(
+10. bye: Type this and I will say goodbye :(
 ```

-### `bye` - Say GoodBye to Buddy
+### `bye` - Say GoodBye to me :(

 Format: `bye`
 Example input: